-A: The thesis of Martin's book is that the Temple in Jerusalem was built above the Gihon Spring in the City of David.
+A: The thesis of Martin’s book is that the Jewish Temple in Jerusalem was built above the Gihon Spring in the City of David.
 As a result, he claims that the huge Roman structure known as the Temple Mount, and generally identified to be the remains of the ancient Jewish Temple, was actually the Antonia Fortress.
 This is a claim that, as he admits, goes against all the accumulated knowledge of both the archeological and historical professions, as well as the traditional religious beliefs of Jews, Christians, and Moslems (pp. 1-6).

-That's quite an uphill fight.
+That’s quite an uphill battle.
 But Martin advances boldly into the fray with a book that fairly bristles with literary references to ancient Jerusalem and the Temple in particular.
 Unfortunately for his cause, he has neglected to supply himself with ammunition from the one source that is absolutely vital to making his case: the field of archeology.
 This is quite odd, especially given his work with Benjamin Mazar, the famous archeologist, in his Temple Mount excavation.
-But it's not just that he neglects the archeological evidence, he rejects it out of hand.
-Oddly, Martin claims that "none of the stones of the City of Jerusalem and the Temple from their glory before 70 C.E. is any longer on site for archaeologists to discover....
-This has resulted in the total obliteration of the former City of Jerusalem" (p.
+But it’s not just that he neglects the archeological evidence, he rejects it out of hand.
+Oddly, Martin claims that “none of the stones of the city of Jerusalem and the Temple from their glory before 70 C.E. is any longer on site for archaeologists to discover....
+This has resulted in the total obliteration of the former city of Jerusalem” (p.
 169).
 The only exception to this, he maintains, is the Haram es-Sharif, commonly known as the Temple Mount, which he identifies with the Antonia Fortress.
-"The only remnants to be seen of any buildings in the Jerusalem area that pre-date the 70 C.E. period are those walls surrounding the Haram" (p.
+“The only remnants to be seen of any buildings in the Jerusalem area that pre-date the 70 C.E. period are those walls surrounding the Haram” (p.
 168).

 These seemingly irrational statements, offered without supporting archeological evidence of any kind, are repeated throughout the book.
 With these few words, Martin sweeps away the life work of archeologists who have spent their entire professional careers studying precisely those remains that he claims not to exist in the city of Jerusalem, or even the area around it.
 Entire books, filled with beautiful photographic illustrations that meticulously document the discoveries of Second Temple Jerusalem, Martin proclaims for naught.
-Wiped out by his statements are the poignant discovery of the Burnt House, the elegant Herodian Quarter with its stately mansions, the impressive Hippicus Tower (still standing to a height of about 50 feet), the foundations of the Western City Wall (the so-called First Wall), the Essene Gate, the Third Wall (on the north side of the city), the Struthion Pool, the Sheep Pools of Bezetha, the splendid aqueducts that brought water into the city, and a multitude of other discoveries that are seen every day by the thousands of tourists that visit the city.
-For most knowledgeable readers, and certainly for those who have ever visited Jerusalem, such preposterous claims will be the end of the story, and Martin's book closed for good.
+Wiped out by his statements are the poignant discovery of the Burnt House, the elegant Herodian Quarter with its stately mansions, the impressive Hippicus Tower (still standing to a height of about fifty feet), the foundations of the Western City Wall (the so-called First Wall), the Essene Gate, the Third Wall (on the north side of the city), the Struthion Pool, the Sheep Pools of Bethesda, the splendid aqueducts that brought water into the city, and a multitude of other discoveries that are seen every day by the thousands of tourists that visit the city.
+For most knowledgeable readers, and certainly for those who have ever visited Jerusalem, such preposterous claims will be the end of the story, and Martin’s book closed for good.

 Destroyed To Its Foundations